Audienix/InterPrep/README.md

 ## Contributions

-If you've found an error in the project, please file an issue.
+If you've found an error in the project, please file an issue in Github.

 Patches are encouraged and may be submitted by forking this project and submitting a pull request.
 Since this project is still in its very early stages, if your change is substantial, please raise an